A matchmaking platform to connect nonprofit organizations with influencers and sponsors to elevate meaningful causes and drive vital donations

 Defining Key Tasks to Deliver a Winning Solution

 Aside from the complexity of the problem, time was one of the biggest constraints we were faced with.
 To combat this, the team created a clear project scope and timeline at the outset of the challenge.
 This was done to ensure the efficient and effective investment of time—our most precious resource.

 DESIGN PROCESS FRAMEWORK

-Using a Design Sprint to Tackle a Big Problem in a Short Period of Time
+Using a Design Sprint to Solve a Business-Critical Challenge in a Short Period of Time

 Building the Right Experience Begins with the Right Tools

 The tools used for this challenge were selected based on services offered by Amazon, products that could support teams working remotely, as well as the best option for sound developer hand-off.
 Miro acted as our primary "whiteboard" which allowed for simultaneous visibility of each step in the design sprint and workflow organization and Figma was used for prototyping and developer handoff.
 Additional tools include the following: